Once a library is created, the access rights to it can be set. This is administered via Manage Libraries.

-Users have the rights to change user/group access rights to the items in the library, i.e., administer the library's access list.
-Users can also move an item from the library (since this may change the access rights of the item).
+Users can move items from the library.
 This access also allows the user to change the Status of items in the library, i.e., use the Delete, Thaw, Freeze and Release operations.
-The owner of the library always has implicit Items Change rights.
+The Owner of the library always has implicit Items Change rights.

-Note: Any rights assigned to a user will override those gained from being a member of a Group.
+Note: Any rights assigned to an individual user will override those gained from being a member of a Group.

 Inherit Access Rights From Parent Library